araf-15/openGL_Air_Strike/README.md

 for now I have limited amount of time to finish the game, so here is a gap to fixed this type of problem)

 Have to be work in future:
-1) 1st of all I have to fixed the point incrementing bug.
+1) 1st of all I have to fixed the point(score) incrementing bug.
-2) For now I am not checking if the aircraft collied with the astoried or not, If I will give any option in future I will also measure it as the missile collied.
+2) For now I am not checking if the aircraft collied with the astoried or not, If I have any option in future I will also measure it as like the missile collied.
 If the aircraft collied with the asteroid then I will deceremtnt the aircraft life line and on that way the game will be finished.
-   So, It can be say that my game is little bit incomplete but I belive I could fixed this in future.
+   So, I can say, my game is little bit incomplete but I belive I could fixed this incomplete work in future.

  Requirements: